okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

 1. In the **POST REGISTRATION** section, complete these fields:

     * **Activation requirements:** Optional.
 Select the checkbox to automatically send users a register activation email.
-A Registration Verification email is sent, using the Okta email template, given the following:
+A registration verification email is sent, using the Okta email template, given the following:
       * You don't select the checkbox
       * Users aren't required to verify their email address for activation